 We are used to mass manufacturing which has been dominant since industrialisation, but things are changing.
 The barriers to becoming a maker are lowering.
 One of the coolest items in this section is a large 3D printer at work.
 Behind it on the shelves you can see the various products it can make.

-[Update: the museums is now temporarily closed for renovation and will re-open in 2020]
+[Update: the museum is now temporarily closed for renovation and will re-open in 2020]

 I must have been to this museum at least five times already.
 In its main exhibition, you walk along a corridor and look into people’s living rooms!